cuelang/cuelang.org/content/en/docs/integrations/openapi.md

 CUE supports converting CUE values to such schema.
 As CUE is more expressive than OpenAPI, it is not possible to generate a fully accurate OpenAPI schema.
-But CUE makes a best effort to encode as must as possible.
+But CUE makes a best effort to encode as much as possible.

 ## Generate OpenAPI